jacron/jc-tab-autocomplete/README.md

 The directive won't work unless you supply a back-end service.
 An example of a PHP implementation of such a service is included.
 See index.php.

 ##installation
     bower install jc-tab-autocomplete

-include these three files in your webpage:
+Include these three files in your webpage:

 - jcdirectives.js

 - autocomplete.js

 - tabautocomplete.js

+For the demo to work, install acservice as a vhost. http://acservice should serve index.php.
+Then go to http://acservice in your browser.
+If you see a usage page, jc-tab-autocomplete should work fine.